wmjordan/SharpMuPDF/readme.md

 So you can exclude several huge fonts from the DLL.

 For more information, see `config.h` file within the `!include/fitz` folder in `libmupdf` project.

+## .NET assembly reference of MuPDFLib.dll

+From version 2.* on, it is possible to reference MuPDFLib.dll as a .NET assembly, since it is compiled with C++/CLI.

+If you redistribute the MuPDFLib.dll which is referenced as a .NET assembly in your application, your users may encounter a problem that *the MuPDFLib.dll could not be loaded*.

+To fix the problem, enclose the Visual C++ Runtime library files with your redistribution.
+At least, `vcruntime140.dll` and `msvcp140.dll` are the minimum set of required DLL files.

 ## Update source code